AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 <h2>Malvertising</h2>
 <blockquote>
 The other day I mindlessly clicked on some link-bait on my mobile phone.
 It was an article about "22 Photos that Prove Shaq is a Giant."
 Yes, I'm embarrassed, but that's not the point.
 Within that one listicle there were no less than 30 "impressions" of the same Best Foods Mayonnaise banner ad.
-How embarrassed do you think the brand manager at Best Foods will be when his CMO reads this?
+How embarrassed do you think the brand manager at Best Foods will be when his CMO reads this?<br />
 <cite>&mdash;<em>Advertising Age</em> <a href="http://adage.com/article/digitalnext/ad-tech-worst-thing-happened-advertising/301992/">"Why Ad Tech Is the Worst Thing That Ever Happened to Advertising"</a><cite>
 </blockquote>